ME-ICA/tedana/docs/faq.rst

 We have one option that is generally useful and is also a partial solution.
 ``--ica_method robustica`` will run `robustica`_.
-This is a method that, for a given number of PCA components, will repeated run ICA and identify components that are stable across iterations.
+This is a method that, for a given number of PCA components, will repeatedly run ICA and identify components that are stable across iterations.
 While running ICA multiple times will slow processing, as a general benefit, this means that the ICA results are less sensitive to the initialization parameters, computer hardware, and software versions.